apache/airflow/docs/dag-run.rst

 Backfill
 ---------
+There can be the case when you may want to run the dag for a specified historical period e.g. a data pipeline which dumps data in a DFS every day and another pipeline which requires last 1 month of data in DFS.
+This is known as Backfill.

 You may want to backfill the data even in the cases when catchup is disabled.
 This can be done through CLI.
 Run the below command